 Moves to Switzerland after the settlement of the trust.

-If the settlor was a Swiss resident at the time of the settlement, the trust is, usually, disregarded for tax purposes and the trust assets are attributed to the settlor personally.
+If the settlor was a Swiss resident at the time of the settlement, the trust is, usually, disregarded for Swiss tax purposes and the trust assets are attributed to the settlor personally.

 If the trust is an irrevocable fixed interest trust, the beneficiaries are liable for wealth tax on the trust assets.

-Distributions by foreign trusts to Swiss-resident beneficiaries
+Distributions by foreign trusts to beneficiaries resident in Switzerland